75+ Incredible Cryptocurrency Statistics (2023)

 Who uses cryptocurrency?
 Adoption rates vary around the world, but the trends show growing confidence in big markets like the US.
 More businesses are starting to use crypto as a payment option, and crypto ATMs are popping up in major cities everywhere.

-Nigeria has the highest crypto adoption rate in the world (Statista)
+Nigeria and Turkey have the highest crypto adoption rate in the world (Statista)

-Data from 2022 suggests that 45% of Nigerians own or using cryptocurrency.
-Other countries with high crypto adoption rates are Thailand (44%), Turkey (40%), and Argentina (35%).
+Data from 2023 suggests that 47% of Nigerians and Turks own or use cryptocurrency.
+Other countries with high crypto adoption rates are the UAE (31%), Indonesia (29%), and Brazil (28%).
 Only 16% of Americans own or use crypto.

 Over half of Americans aged 18-34 plan to buy Bitcoin in the near future (BlockchainCapital)